 - Burns: Blisters and burns are rare but occasionally occur.
 Very rarely, burns may become infected.

 - Scarring: Objectionable scarring is very rare, but scars are possible.

-Call your nearest Kaiser Permanente Cosmetic Services center to schedule a consultation to determine if you're a candidate for IPL and to learn more about the procedure.
+Call your nearest Kaiser Permanente Cosmetic Services center to request a consultation to determine if you’re a candidate for IPL and to learn more about the procedure.
 Click on the list of centers offering IPL and find the center nearest you.